Review: XE Money Transfer January 2020

 Calculate how much sending money overseas would cost with XE by using our tool below.
 You can also check out the real-time exchange rate XE offers and if there are any additional fees.

-XE transfers money in over 40 different currencies, but some of the more popular ones include:
+XE transfers money in over 40 different currencies.
+You can check out the full list of the currencies above, but some of the more popular ones include:

 - EUR Euro